kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 ## Getting started

 ### Create a kind cluster
-A script to create a KIND cluster along with a local docker registry and the correct mounts to run CAPD is included in the hack/ folder.
+A script to create a KIND cluster along with a local Docker registry and the correct mounts to run CAPD is included in the hack/ folder.

 To create a pre-configured cluster run: